krzemienski/awesome-from-stars/README.md

 * [EliverLara/Ant](https://github.com/EliverLara/Ant): :ant:  A flat and light theme with a modern look
 * [ant-design/ant-design](https://github.com/ant-design/ant-design): An enterprise-class UI design language and React UI library
 * [ant-design/ant-design-pro](https://github.com/ant-design/ant-design-pro): 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!
-* [ant-media/Ant-Media-Server](https://github.com/ant-media/Ant-Media-Server): Ant Media Server is a streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology with ~0.5 seconds latency.
-Ant Media Server is highly scalable both horizontally and vertically.
-It can run on-premise or on-cloud.
+* [ant-media/Ant-Media-Server](https://github.com/ant-media/Ant-Media-Server): Ant Media Server is a live streaming engine software that provides adaptive, ultra low latency streaming by using WebRTC technology with ~0.5 seconds latency.
+Ant Media Server is auto-scalable and it can run on-premise or on-cloud.
 * [antares-sql/antares](https://github.com/antares-sql/antares): A modern, fast and productivity driven SQL client with a focus in UX.
 * [zsh-users/antigen](https://github.com/zsh-users/antigen): The plugin manager for zsh.
 * [orucanil/ANWExpandScrollView](https://github.com/orucanil/ANWExpandScrollView): Expand - Collapse Scroll View - Animate With Pinch Gesture